stanleycyang/hippy/README.md

 ## Purpose

-> A simplistic generator for ReactJS.
+> A beautiful generator for ReactJS.

 The current ecosystem will support `Flux`, Facebook's official framework for unidirectional data flow with React.